adamkilpatrick/Warbler/README.md

 Simple Tape Wobble VST

 ## User Guide
-There are 3 paramaters in this VST:
+There are 3 parameters in this VST:
 - Depth:
   - The amplitude of the oscillating tape head.
 - Frequency